 An original idea to spend Epiphany in Piedmont could be going to the Museum of Cinema in Turin, where a very fun themed workshop called "Vola, vola la befana" (“Fly, fly Befana”) will be organized: tricks and special effects will be the master, leaving all children ecstatic!

-Also very nice is the initiative of the Toy Museum in Bra, where children will be asked to build presents with natural and recycled materials.
+Also very nice is the initiative of the Toy Museum in Bra, with guided tours and activities for children.

-Then we have already mentioned the fantastic international ballooning rally held in Mondovì, in the province of Cuneo, where the Aeroclub Mongolfiere di Mondovì will stage some amazing flights, making January 6th truly magical.
+Then we have already mentioned the fantastic international ballooning rally held in Mondovì, in the province of Cuneo, where the Aeroclub Mongolfiere di Mondovì will stage some amazing flights, starting on January 3rd, making January 6th truly magical.

 Benefit from fantastic Skip the Queue access to the National Museum of Cinema and explore Turin's fascinating sights on board an elegant tour bus with a Visit Italy ticket.

-Befana in Piazza Navona has been one of the most anticipated events this holiday season.
-It is in fact a return in style after the stop caused by the pandemic.
+Rome has been filled with dozens of events, shows and markets all through the holiday season and Befana in Piazza Navona a few minutes from the Pantheon, has been one of the most anticipated events this holiday season.
 The event will not only cover January 6th, as the typical stalls have already been set up since December 1st!
 Exhibitions, shows and sweets galore for longer than a month then: what more could one ask for?

 Among the many initiatives organized in Lazio for the Epiphany, the one in Ostia certainly stands out, with its very rich program of events entitled La festa della Befana.
 Stilt walkers, entertainers and dancers will make the party super lively, to the delight of young and old alike.